hasparus/homepage/content/notes/Tiny Alternative to Storybook.md

 But do you really need it when you're trying to launch an app?

-Where @storybookjs shines the brightest is libraries.
+Where Storybook shines the brightest is libraries.
 You can presume that most frontend folk are familiar with Storybook or will be able to pick it up fast.
 It's so popular we could probably call it a standard for component examples.